CynaCons/stm32_BluTechDevice/README.md

 Clone this repository.
 Open the *BluTechDevice_stm32f103_IARexample/EWARM/Project.eww* workspace with IAR.
-(optionnal) Write the appropriate code to retrieve data from your sensor Compile,flash your board and wire the UARTs.
+(optionnal) Write the appropriate code to retrieve data from your sensor.
+Compile,flash your board and wire the UARTs.
 Reset the board and you should now see the commands menu.